The complete guide to security awareness training [+ free eBook]

 How to make training truly effective?

-Having a truly effective security awareness training program is possible - but there are some important criteria you need to follow to genuinely engage your users.
+Having a truly effective security awareness training program is possible, even on a tight training budget - but there are some important criteria you need to follow to genuinely engage your users.

 7 steps to successful security awareness training: